American Life (song): Recording and composition

 Written and produced by Madonna and Mirwais Ahmadzaï, "American Life" was recorded at London's Olympic Studios, along with the rest of the album.
 Mastering was handled by Mark "Spike" Stent and Tim Young.
 Ahmadzaï encouraged Madonna to add a rap section, suggesting she improvise in a stream-of-consciousness style.
 Drawing on everyday details —drinking soy lattes, driving her Mini Cooper to the studio —she recorded the part on the spot.
 Ahmadzaï envisioned it as stiff and robotic, a parody of early-2000s music clichés.

 Musically, the track is an experimental folktronica song in the key of A major, set in common time at 102 beats per minute.
 Its chord progressions shift between Fm–Fm_{5}–C–Bm in the verses and Fm–Cm–Cm_{2}–Bm–Bm_{2} in the refrain.
 Built around a "punchy" octave synth line, acoustic guitar riff, and multitracked "little-girl" vocals, the arrangement blends pathos with satire.
 Lyrically, Madonna critiques modern superficiality, the Bush-era American Dream, and her own past pursuit of fame, wealth, and validation, declaring that such approval is "not a goal to have in life".

-The song opens with Madonna questioning whether she should become famous —or lose weight— before reflecting on her career ambitions and disillusionment.
+The song opens a capella, with Madonna questioning whether she should become famous —or lose weight— before the synths kick in and a drum loop plays in the background.
+From there, Madonna begins reflecting on her career ambitions and disillusionment.
 On the refrain, she pointedly laments living the "American Dream".
 At the three-minute mark, the rap catalogs her luxuries —yoga, Pilates, a jet pilot, multiple staff— only to admit lingering dissatisfaction, culminating in the exclamation, "Ahh, fuck it!"